 The Code of Conduct for Parish Councillors as set out by NALC can be viewed here.

 The Parish accounts were last audited by Grant Thornton on 31st March 2017.
-The public has a right to be able to view these accounts for a limited time if they so wish.
-Please click on the link for public notice of accounts for more information.
+Please click here for confirmation of audit conclusion.